run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-overquota.md

 * 4 GPUs on 2 machines with 2 GPUs each
 * 2 Projects: team-a and team-b with 2 allocated GPUs each
-* Run:AI canonical image gcr.io/run-ai-demo/quickstart
+* Run:ai canonical image gcr.io/run-ai-demo/quickstart

 ## Part I: Over-quota